rihabcherni/maze-world-game/README.md

 ---

 ## Prerequisites
-- Modern web browser with JavaScript enabled
+- Modern web browser with JavaScript enabled.
-- No additional installations required
+- No additional installations required.

 ## Running the Game
-1. Open `index.html` in your web browser
+1. Open `index.html` in your web browser.
-2. Wait for the loading screen to complete
+2. Wait for the loading screen to complete.
-3. Choose your avatar and enter your name (optional)
+3. Choose your avatar and enter your name (optional).
-4. Select a difficulty level to start playing
+4. Select a difficulty level to start playing.
-5. Use arrow keys or WASD to navigate the maze
+5. Use arrow keys or WASD to navigate the maze.

 ## Game Controls
-- **Movement**: Arrow keys or WASD
+- **Movement**: Arrow keys or WASD.
-- **Pause**: Click pause button or press Space
+- **Pause**: Click pause button or press Space.
-- **Restart**: Click restart button
+- **Restart**: Click restart button.
-- **Menu**: Click leave button to return to main menu
+- **Menu**: Click leave button to return to main menu.

 ---